manoedinata/osrc_download/README.md

     <h1>osrc_download</h1>
 </div>

+> [!CAUTION]
+> Samsung has implemented CAPTCHA protection on their Opensource Releases website. `osrc_download` hasn't implemented a bypass mechanism for this yet, so this tool can't be used.
+As such, the repository is archived until the development is continued.

 Most of the time it's frustating that we need to download a releases from [Samsung OSRC](https://opensource.samsung.com), especially Kernel sources.
 And if we have a server that we build the source on, we need to upload it into there first.
 What a time-wasting, right?

 Well, this script solves it!
 With this script, you can download the release directly from your Terminal!
 No need to download-reupload anymore.
 Just run, choose the release, and download 😎